foundata/guidelines/licensing-how-to-apply.md

 See the following for more information:

 * https://api.reuse.software/projects
-* https://api.reuse.software/register (please use the `office@` email address for confirmation mails)
+* https://api.reuse.software/register (please use `foundata GmbH` as name and the `office@` email address to receive the confirmation mail)

 They also provide a status badge for your `README.md` like the one showing that [`github.com/foundata/guidelines`](https://github.com/foundata/guidelines) is REUSE compliant: